 This graph shows the decline of Minnesota's two moose populations over the last two decades.
 The northwestern population of moose is estimated to be 100 individuals-a number so small that researchers have stopped doing yearly surveys.
-The northeastern population has declined by more than 50% since 2006, but there has been a recent short-term trend of the population stabilizing in the study area.
+The northeastern population has declined by 60% since 2006, but there has been a recent short-term trend of the population stabilizing in the study area.

 Moose populations are estimated by conducting aerial surveys.
-Data for the northwestern population are from Murray et al. 2006, and northeastern population estimates were provided by Moen et al. 2011, Lenarz 2012, and DelGuidice 2013, 2014 & 2015
+Data for the northwestern population are from Murray et al. 2006, and northeastern population estimates were provided by Moen et al. 2011, Lenarz 2012, and DelGuidice 2013, 2014, 2015, 2016, 2017 and 2018.